 - Degree background - most universities require a first or upper-second-class degree although some do accept a lower-second-class

-- A levels - Half the institutions require A level Chemistry and some also ask for A level Biology.
-However, the other half do not specify either
+- A levels - Half the institutions require A level Chemistry and some also ask for Biology or other specific subjects.
+High grades are normally required.

 Find out more about the courses and entry requirements here at Nottingham: